 Richland is located on 259 acres at 12800 Abrams Road just north of LBJ Freeway.
 The campus plan enhances the natural beauty of the site.
 Campus facilities are linked by pedestrian bridges which extend along both sides of a spring-fed creek and two picturesque lakes.
-Richland has a performance hall, a greenhouse with a demonstration garden, and a cosmic theater and planetarium featuring programs for the community.
+Richland has a performance hall, a greenhouse with a demonstration garden, and a planetarium.
 The campus athletic complex includes an outdoor swimming pool and a fitness trail.